Certificate in University Preparation

 All optional courses are subject to minimum enrolment numbers.

-When you successfully complete the programme you will be awarded the Certificate in University Preparation.
-This certificate is accepted as an entry qualification for the University of Canterbury and other New Zealand universities.
+This Certificate is accepted as an entry qualification for the University of Canterbury and, by application, to other Aotearoa New Zealand universities.

 Student Transitions and Engagement